brotatotes/bht-automation/bht gen 3/John/Chapter 4/John 4 5 bht.md

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-19-2023 00:41:31
+- Timestamp: 12-19-2023 01:09:31
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.7"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 90
+- BHT Word Count: 80
-- BHT Commentary Usage: 33.82%
+- BHT Commentary Usage: 36.21%
-- BHT Quality Score: 1.8613814346659923
+- BHT Quality Score: 1.7535405316029178
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (68):
+- ChatGPT injected words (58):
-	['a', 'an', 'ancient', 'and', 'around', 'arrives', 'as', 'at', 'between', 'bought', 'bridge', 'by', 'compassion', 'covenant', 'demonstrates', 'despite', 'deter', 'disputed', 'divide', 'do', 'ebal', 'embodying', 'for', 'from', 'gerizim', 'his', 'historical', 'holds', 'importance', 'in', 'its', 'jacob', 'jesus', 'jewish', 'journey', 'known', 'land', 'lord', 'mount', 'noon', 'not', 'old', 'once', 'our', 'pausing', 'people', 'renewed', 'resting', 'samaritan', 'shechem', 'significance', 'situated', 'size', 'sychar', 'sympathy', 'testament', 'the', 'their', 'there', 'to', 'town', 'valley', 'weaknesses', 'weariness', 'well', 'willingness', 'with', 'worlds']
+	['a', 'adds', 'an', 'arrived', 'as', 'at', 'bought', 'by', 'context', 'derogatory', 'drunken', 'drunkenness', 'encountering', 'ephraim', 'fatigue', 'for', 'from', 'genuine', 'great', 'had', 'held', 'his', 'historical', 'importance', 'in', 'jacob', 'jesus', 'journey', 'known', 'land', 'mount', 'name', 'not', 'notorious', 'of', 'old', 'on', 'piece', 'place', 'posture', 'range', 'samaritan', 'sat', 'showing', 'significance', 'sin', 'sychar', 'the', 'there', 'though', 'tired', 'to', 'town', 'was', 'weariness', 'well', 'which', 'woman']
-- ChatGPT injected words (significant words only) (45):
+- ChatGPT injected words (significant words only) (37):
-	['ancient', 'arrives', 'bought', 'bridge', 'compassion', 'covenant', 'demonstrates', 'despite', 'deter', 'disputed', 'divide', 'ebal', 'embodying', 'gerizim', 'historical', 'holds', 'importance', 'jacob', 'jesus', 'jewish', 'journey', 'known', 'land', 'lord', 'mount', 'noon', 'old', 'pausing', 'people', 'renewed', 'resting', 'samaritan', 'shechem', 'significance', 'situated', 'size', 'sychar', 'sympathy', 'testament', 'town', 'valley', 'weaknesses', 'weariness', 'willingness', 'worlds']
+	['adds', 'arrived', 'bought', 'context', 'derogatory', 'drunken', 'drunkenness', 'encountering', 'ephraim', 'fatigue', 'genuine', 'great', 'held', 'historical', 'importance', 'jacob', 'jesus', 'journey', 'known', 'land', 'mount', 'notorious', 'old', 'piece', 'place', 'posture', 'range', 'samaritan', 'sat', 'showing', 'significance', 'sin', 'sychar', 'tired', 'town', 'weariness', 'woman']

 ### Logs
-- Attempt 1 BHT: Jesus arrives at Sychar, a town known by its O.T. name of Shechem, situated in a narrow valley between two mountains.
-The name Sychar, meaning drunken or lying, could be a contemptuous name given by the Jews to Shechem.
-Despite its disputed size and importance, Jesus, fatigued from the journey, stopped at Sychar, resting at a well around noon.
-This location holds historical significance, as it was where Jacob bought a piece of ground near Shechem and where the people renewed their covenant with the Lord.
-Although the Samaritans received only the Pentateuch, they held it in peculiar reverence, making alterations to authenticate their worship and maintain the honor of their sacred places.
-Jesus' choice to rest in Sychar shows his willingness to bridge the gap between the Jewish and Gentile world, embodying sympathy and compassion by sharing in our weaknesses.
+- Attempt 1 BHT: Jesus arrived in the town of Sychar, which is located in a narrow valley between Mount Ebal and Mount Gerizim and has a history dating back to Jacob's time.
+Some believe that Sychar was a derogatory name given by the Jews to Shechem.
+It is not a particularly large or significant place, but it holds biblical significance as the place where Joshua assembled the people and where Jacob bought a piece of land near Shechem.
+The name Sychar means drunken or lying town, highlighting the sinful reputation of the Ephraimites who lived there.
+Jesus, tired from the journey, sat at the well in a position of weariness, showing His humanity and preparing Himself to show compassion and sympathy towards us.
-- 🔄 John 4:5 (attempt 1, 142 words, 30.61% quotes quality score: 1.7927564188907605, V2 normalized quality score: 50.95, commentator tiers 1-3: 30.19%, 44.33%, 25.47%)
+- 🔄 John 4:5 (attempt 1, 121 words, 38.1% quotes quality score: 1.8678797047530828, V2 normalized quality score: 53.45, commentator tiers 1-3: 32.76%, 39.93%, 27.31%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 2 BHT: Arriving at the town of Sychar, also known as Shechem, Jesus finds himself in a narrow valley between Mount Ebal and Mount Gerizim.
-This place holds historical significance, as it is where Jacob bought a piece of ground and where the people renewed their covenant with the Lord.
-Despite its disputed size and importance, Jesus, fatigued from the journey, rests at a well around noon.
-By stopping at Sychar, Jesus bridges the gap between the Jewish and Samaritan worlds, showing sympathy and compassion for our weaknesses.
+- Attempt 2 BHT: Jesus arrived in Sychar, an old town on the range of Mount Ephraim, known by the derogatory name drunken town.
+Though not a place of great importance, Sychar held historical significance as Jacob had bought a piece of land there.
+Tired from His journey, Jesus sat at the well in a posture of fatigue, showing His genuine weariness.
+Sychar was notorious for the sin of drunkenness, which adds to the context of Jesus encountering the Samaritan woman at the well.
-- 🔄 John 4:5 (attempt 2, 86 words, 35.38% quotes quality score: 1.7534899478959636, V2 normalized quality score: 49.65, commentator tiers 1-3: 30.94%, 45.89%, 23.17%)
+- 🔄 John 4:5 (attempt 2, 80 words, 36.21% quotes quality score: 1.7535405316029178, V2 normalized quality score: 49.65, commentator tiers 1-3: 31.22%, 35.95%, 32.83%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 3 BHT: Jesus arrives at Sychar, a town known as Shechem in the Old Testament, situated in a narrow valley between Mount Ebal and Mount Gerizim.
-Despite the disputed size and importance of the town, Jesus, fatigued from the journey, rests at a well around noon.
-This location holds historical significance, as it is where Jacob bought a piece of ground near Shechem, and where the people renewed their covenant with the Lord.
-By stopping at Sychar, Jesus bridges the gap between the Jewish and Samaritan worlds, embodying sympathy and compassion for our weaknesses.
+- Attempt 3 BHT: Jesus arrived in Sychar, a town located between Mount Ebal and Mount Gerizim, better known as Shechem in the Old Testament.
+The name Sychar, meaning drunken or lying, reflects the sinful reputation of the Ephraimites.
+Despite its lack of size or importance, Sychar holds historical significance as the place where Jacob purchased a piece of land.
+Fatigued from his journey, Jesus sat at the well, demonstrating his genuine weariness.
+This context of weariness and the sinful reputation of the town add depth to the encounter with the Samaritan woman.
-- 🔄 John 4:5 (attempt 3, 92 words, 30.77% quotes quality score: 1.8490045684756877, V2 normalized quality score: 52.82, commentator tiers 1-3: 32.19%, 48.22%, 19.6%)
+- 🔄 John 4:5 (attempt 3, 89 words, 29.03% quotes quality score: 1.7460213898273333, V2 normalized quality score: 49.4, commentator tiers 1-3: 33.67%, 35.23%, 31.11%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: Jesus arrives at Sychar, an ancient town situated between the mountains of Ebal and Gerizim, traditionally known as Shechem.
-The name Sychar, possibly derived from drunken or lying, holds historical significance as Jacob bought land near Shechem and the people renewed their covenant there.
-Despite the disputed size and importance of Sychar, Jesus, fatigued from the journey, rested at a well around noon.
-This choice shows his willingness to bridge the gap between the Jewish and Samaritan worlds, displaying sympathy and compassion for our weaknesses.
+- Attempt 4 BHT: Jesus arrived in Sychar, a town between Mount Ebal and Mount Gerizim, also known as Shechem in the Old Testament.
+Sychar, meaning drunken or lying, reflects the sinful reputation associated with the Ephraimites residing there.
+Though not of great importance, Sychar held significance as the place where Jacob purchased a piece of land.
+Fatigued from his journey, Jesus sat at the well, showing his genuine weariness.
+This context adds depth to the encounter with the Samaritan woman and highlights Jesus' ability to empathize with our weaknesses.
-- 🔄 John 4:5 (attempt 4, 85 words, 30.3% quotes quality score: 1.7786417642151822, V2 normalized quality score: 50.48, commentator tiers 1-3: 31.67%, 39.85%, 28.48%)
+- 🔄 John 4:5 (attempt 4, 86 words, 31.82% quotes quality score: 1.6855656586709857, V2 normalized quality score: 47.39, commentator tiers 1-3: 32.1%, 36.81%, 31.09%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Jesus arrives at Sychar, an ancient town known as Shechem in the Old Testament.
-Situated in a valley between Mount Ebal and Mount Gerizim, its disputed size and importance do not deter Jesus from resting at a well around noon, despite his weariness from the journey.
-Sychar holds historical significance as Jacob once bought land there and the people renewed their covenant with the Lord.
-By pausing in Sychar, Jesus demonstrates his willingness to bridge the divide between the Jewish and Samaritan worlds, embodying sympathy and compassion for our weaknesses.
+- Attempt 5 BHT: Arriving in Sychar, a town nestled between Mount Ebal and Mount Gerizim, Jesus encountered the sinful reputation of the Ephraimites who resided there.
+While not a place of great significance, Sychar held historical importance as the location where Jacob acquired a piece of land.
+Exhausted from his journey, Jesus sought rest at the well, genuinely fatigued.
+This context adds depth to the encounter with the Samaritan woman, illustrating Jesus' capacity to understand and show compassion for human frailties.
-- 🔄 John 4:5 (attempt 5, 90 words, 33.82% quotes quality score: 1.8613814346659923, V2 normalized quality score: 53.23, commentator tiers 1-3: 31.24%, 46.11%, 22.65%)
+- 🔄 John 4:5 (attempt 5, 78 words, 33.33% quotes quality score: 1.615371663028051, V2 normalized quality score: 45.05, commentator tiers 1-3: 28.95%, 40.12%, 30.92%)
-	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ John 4:5 bht prompt v0.7 (90 words, 33.82% quotes)
+- ✅ John 4:5 bht prompt v0.7 (80 words, 36.21% quotes)
-- quality score: 1.8613814346659923, V2 normalized quality score: 53.23, commentator tiers 1-3: 31.24%, 46.11%, 22.65%)
+- quality score: 1.7535405316029178, V2 normalized quality score: 49.65, commentator tiers 1-3: 31.22%, 35.95%, 32.83%)